deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 ![](charts/charts_3_0.png)

-> 🔼 The chart displays the distribution of word counts in chain-of-thought (CoT) answers and direct answers.
+> 🔼 The chart displays the distribution of word counts for chain-of-thought (CoT) answers and direct answers.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: The distribution of word counts for CoT and direct answer.